Kinematics of Stellar Streams from Globular Clusters Depend on Black Hole Retention and Star Mass: A Selection Effect for Dark Matter Inference: Numerical Models

 \subsection{Globular Cluster Simulations}

 To reliably investigate the prospect of any $m$ dependence in a GC stream's velocity distribution, we must fully simulate the GC's internal dynamics, including strong encounters that eject stars at high speeds.
 We do so using our publicly available \texttt{Cluster Monte Carlo} code \citep[\texttt{CMC};][]{CMCRelease}.
 Developed over 25 years, \texttt{CMC} is a state-of-the-art implementation of the orbit-averaged Monte Carlo method \citep{Henon1971a,Henon1971b} and can simulate typical MWGCs in ${\sim}10^3$--$10^4$ times less computing time than a direct $N$-body approach while still accurately capturing the internal dynamics relevant to escape.
-This includes the evaporative (low-speed) escape mechanisms most relevant to stream formation: two-body relaxation \citep{Joshi2000,Pattabiraman2013} coupled with the Galactic tide \citep{Joshi2001, Chatterjee2010}. \texttt{CMC} also features many high-speed ejection mechanisms, such as strong binary-mediated interactions, three-body binary formation \citep[i.e., from three singles;][]{Morscher2013, Morscher2015}, gravitational-wave-driven mergers \citep{Rodriguez2018a,Rodriguez2018b}, and supernova kicks during stellar evolution \citep[with \texttt{COSMIC};][]{Breivik2020}.
-We focus on the the first three of these mechanisms---the most relevant to high-speed ejection from evolved GCs---but for more thorough descriptions of \texttt{CMC} and its dynamics relevant to escape, see \cite{CMCRelease} and \cite{Weatherford2023}, respectively.
+This includes the evaporative (low-speed) escape mechanisms most relevant to stream formation: two-body relaxation \citep{Joshi2000,Pattabiraman2013} coupled with the Galactic tide \citep{Joshi2001, Chatterjee2010}. \texttt{CMC} also features many high-speed ejection mechanisms, such as strong binary-mediated interactions, three-body binary formation \citep[from three singles;][]{Morscher2013, Morscher2015}, gravitational-wave-driven merger kicks \citep{Rodriguez2018a,Rodriguez2018b}, and supernova kicks during stellar evolution \citep[with \texttt{COSMIC};][]{Breivik2020}.
+We focus on the the first two of these mechanisms---the most relevant to observable high-speed stellar ejecta in streams from old GCs---but for more thorough descriptions of \texttt{CMC} and its dynamics relevant to escape, see \cite{CMCRelease} and \cite{Weatherford2023}, respectively.
 While \texttt{CMC} allows physical collisions, we do not consider asymmetric mass loss in such events that may eject the remnant at high speed.
-Nor do we consider high-speed ejection by a central intermediate-mass BH, which may be present in some GCs.
+Nor do we consider ejection by a central intermediate-mass BH, which may be present in some GCs.

 For simplicity and consistency with earlier models by \cite{CMCCatalog} and \cite{Weatherford2023, Weatherford2024}, we run a grid of twelve GC simulations to an age of $14\,\Gyr$---three statistically independent realizations each of four models designed to represent archetypal core-collapsed and non-core-collapsed GCs (explained shortly).
 These models differ only in their initial virial radius, $r_v=(0.5,2)\,\pc$, and binary fraction for massive stars, $f_{b,h}=f_b(m>15\,\Msun)=(5\%,50\%)$; the binary fraction at lower masses is a flat $5\%$, typical of MWGCs at present \cite[][]{Milone2012}.
 We chose to vary $f_{b,h}$ thinking $f_{b,h}=50\%$---more in accord with observations of young star clusters \citep{Sana2009, Sana2012, MoeDiStefano2017}---may enhance strong ejections.
 Yet there turned out to be no significant enhancement at the ages typical of MWGCs.